Lee Kuan Yew: University, marriage and politics

 Lee chose not to return to Raffles College after the war and pursued higher education in the United Kingdom.
 He sailed from Singapore in 1946 on his 23rd birthday on the MV Britannic, arriving in the UK on 3 October.
 He initially enrolled at the London School of Economics, but found himself disliking life in the British capital.
 He visited Cambridge in November and was introduced to W. S. Thatcher, Censor of Fitzwilliam House.
-He was admitted into the following year's Lent term and matriculated in January 1947, reading law at Fitzwilliam College.
+He was admitted into the following year's Lent term and matriculated in January 1947, reading law at Fitzwilliam.

 Prior to his departure from Singapore, Lee had begun a relationship with Kwa, with whom he had kept in contact during the war.
 They married in secret at Stratford-upon-Avon in December.
 Lee achieved a first class result in both the Prelims and Part I of the Tripos, and graduated with a Starred First for Part II Law in 1949.
 As the top student of his cohort, he was awarded the Fitzwilliam's Whitlock Prize; Lee was called to the bar from the Middle Temple in 1950.

 If you value fairness and social justice, not only to the people of Britain but also to the millions of British subjects in the colonies, return another Labour government.